RanaElGahawy/DISASSEMBLER/README.txt

 Project 1:
-Members: Rana Elghawy,Yehya Elkasas, Ali Yassine.
+Members: Rana El Gahawy, Yehya Elkasas, Ali Yassine.

 Topic: Disassembler project that takes a binary file as an input and creates an output file containing the risc-v true instructions respectively.